vipinsun/TokenTaxonomyFramework-pub/token-taxonomy.md

 ### Control Messages

-Behavior and Property-Sets contain `Control` message descriptions that are messages used to invoke a behavior or get/set the value of a property.
-These control messages are described in the artifact for the behavior or property-set.
-Control messages are named descriptively and come in request and response pairs.
-Control messages contain optional named parameters of a specific type for requests and responses.
+Behavior and Property Sets contain `Control` message descriptions that are used to invoke a behavior or get/set the value of a property.
+These control messages are described in the artifact for the behavior or property set. `Control` messages are named descriptively and come in request and response pairs. `Control` messages contain optional named parameters of a specific type for requests and responses.

 ![TransferRequest](images/txfer-request.png)

 ![TransferResponse](images/txfer-response.png)

 These messages are generic for the behavior and not specific to any blockchain implementation or programming language.
-Control messages described as invocations within an artifact and optionally in a separate file using Protocol Buffer syntax that can be used for TTF extensions like code generation or testing.
+Control messages are described as invocations within an artifact and optionally in a separate file using Protocol Buffer syntax that can be used for TTF extensions like code generation or testing.
 For more detail on the specification definitions see [Token Control Messages](./token-control-messages.md).

 ## Base Token Types

-The taxonomy is anchored by single root token that is used to define properties shared by the two implementable or base token types.
+The taxonomy is anchored by a single root token that is used to define properties shared by the two implementable or base token types.
 Properties like a common name, a symbol or unique identifier a quantity and an owner.
 When you create a token, you are initially creating a token or asset class of a specific type of token that will represent instances of the token.

-The root token also contains a single behavior called constructable.
+The root token also contains a single behavior called constructible.
 This behavior provides tokens with the ability to be a template, or to create a clone of itself.
-Constructable simply means that every token template will have a constructor control message to define initialization values when a clone of a template is created and is defined in the token template artifact.
+Constructible simply means that every token template will have a constructor control message to define initialization values when a clone of a template is created and is defined in the token template artifact.

-The two base types can also be used together to create hybrid token definitions.
-Using the taxonomy, a token template is defined that is be used to create a token or asset class.
+Using the taxonomy, a token template is defined that is to be used to create a token or asset class.
 The class is essentially a mold for creating instances (printing or minting) of that token type.
 An instance of a token class is the smallest unit that can be owned in that class.

 The taxonomy uses symbols to represent token bases and possible behaviors that are used to create a token definition as a formula.
-The symbols and token formulas can be used to create hierarchical relationships useful for visualizations and to aid in learning and design.
+The symbols and token formulas can be used to create hierarchical relationships useful for visualizations, and to aid in learning and design.
 The two base types can also be combined in different ways to create hybrid token definitions.

 ### Fungible